mushtaqa/RewardsPoints/README.md

 command will be executed from RewardsPoints folder

-docker for build image : docker build -f Dockerfile -t docker-reward-point-0.0.1 .
+docker for build image : docker build -t docker-reward-point-0.0.1 .

 to see all images in docker desktop not inside container : docker images